dhrutibhudia97/Battleship-Game/README.md

 ## Credits
-- For helping make the grid layout for the game board
+- For helping make the grid layout for the USER_BOARD
     - https://www.youtube.com/watch?v=7Ki_2gr0rsE&ab_channel=DylanIsrael
 - For help with the initial template used to make sure user input was valid.
-    - Love sandwiches module from Code Institute
+    - Love Sandwiches module from Code Institute
 - To label the column and number of row of the grid.
 Also for idea to use while loop when randomly generating ship coordinates to not get any repeats.
 Idea for general if/else-if/else loop used in game function.
     - https://www.youtube.com/watch?v=tF1WRCrd_HQ&ab_channel=KnowledgeMavens -
 - For ideas about adding constants for grid size and the number of ships.
 Also for the idea of enumerations for the different board states.